-As we head into the thick of the season, many of us are still searching for those perfect gifts for family and friends.
-So just like the last couple of years, I’m going to try and help out with that by sharing some things I’ve really enjoyed and/or think would make fantastic presents for a variety of people.
-This also gives me a chance to highlight local businesses and people offering unique products and experiences as well as organizations that are doing great things.
-And then there are some ideas that are simply fun and enriching.
-You might notice some things are back from previous years, but that’s because they’re worth repeating (like the photo above…an oldie but goody that makes me chuckle every time).
-None of these recommendations are sponsored; they’re just things that I truly like and think you and yours might, too.
+This annual gift guide is in its fourth year, and while many of the specifics have changed, the overall concepts have not (nor has the above photo that I adore).
+That’s because I want my recommendations to reflect the spirit of my blog, and these ideas achieve that.
+(Plus, I think they’re really good suggestions! 😉 ) So just like the last few years, I’m sharing some things I’ve really enjoyed around DC and/or think would make fantastic presents for a variety of people.
+This also gives me a chance to highlight local businesses offering unique experiences and products as well as organizations that are doing great things.
+And then there are ideas that are simply fun and enriching and showcase the incredible city that is Washington, DC.
+None of these recommendations are sponsored; they’re just adventures, places, and products that I truly like and think you and yours might, too.
 Happy gifting!

 There’s so much great live entertainment both currently running and coming to local stages soon, that would make fantastic presents for kids and adults.
 KFDC Tip: Before you buy, check for ticket deals, as you may be able to get discounts to some productions.
-See the round-up of winter entertainment, and here are some recommendations for shows running during the holiday season and coming up soon in the new year:
+Here are some recommendations for shows running during the holiday season and coming up soon in the new year:

-* Mr. Popper’s Penguins at the Kennedy Center.
+* The Lightning Thief: The Percy Jackson Musical at the Kennedy Center.

 * Monster Jam at Capital One Arena

 We have some pretty amazing museums in our city, and many of their gift shops echo the impressive collections with items that are an extension of their programs.
 It’s not just prints of paintings you see; you can buy books, puzzles, accessories, games, housewares, and lots of children’s items that are artistic, clever, and innovative.
 Just about all of the Smithsonian Museums and National Zoo have wonderful gift shops.
-And I highly recommend browsing the shops at some of the other museums in town: The National Building Museum, International Spy Museum, and Newseum all have unique and interesting inventory.
+And I highly recommend browsing the shops at some of the other museums in town: The National Building Museum, International Spy Museum, Phillips Collection, Newseum, and Textile Museum all have unique and interesting inventory.
+Aaand…Action!